rooseveltframework/roosevelt/README.md

 The complete list of Roosevelt dependencies that are only needed in development mode is:

+- `execa`
 - `fkill`
 - `html-validator`
+- `pid-from-port`
 - `prismjs`
 - `ps-node`
 - `reload`
-- `tmp`
+- `tamper`
 - `vnu-jar`

-To remove them all, run `npm rm fkill html-validator prismjs ps-node reload tmp vnu-jar --no-save`.
+To remove them all, run `npm rm execa fkill html-validator pid-from-port prismjs ps-node reload tamper vnu-jar --no-save`.

 Be sure none of those dependencies are needed elsewhere in your app first.

-# Authoring your own CSS and JS preprocessors
+# Authoring your own CSS preprocessors

-There are two ways to replace Roosevelt's default CSS and JS preprocessors with another one.

-The first way is to swap out the default `roosevelt-less` CSS preprocessor module or `roosevelt-uglify` JS preprocessor module for something else, e.g. `roosevelt-sass`, `roosevelt-closure`, or a custom module that you've created.

-You can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:
+In addition to Roosevelt's built-in support for the LESS, Sass, and Stylus preprocessors you can also define your own preprocessors on the fly at start time in Roosevelt's constructor like so:

 ```js
 let app = require('roosevelt')({